-Paneer: Easily found now in most supermarkets.
+Paneer: If you love side dishes with cheese, this recipe is for you!
+Easily found now in most supermarkets.
 If you can find fresh Indian cottage cheese, that’s even better!

 Cream: The butter and cashews help with the creaminess of the butter masala, but of course, the cream will add to make it extra luscious!